Victorian Railways flat wagons: Standardised Intermodal container (ISO) traffic

 This section covers wagons designed with the standard 20 ft container in mind, being fitted with securing ports at distinct intervals.
 Many of these wagons could be used in other traffic if required, but such use was rare—particularly for the skeletal variants.
-Containers were most commonly 20 ft or 40 ft over ends, with occasional 10 ft, 30 ft or 48 ft versions.
-The 20 ft frame is also used to secure fuel tanks or as a cattle transport unit.
-Wagons that were designed for general traffic but provided with container ports are covered above.

 Bogie stock

 FQX, FQF, VQCX & VQCY (63ft deck)

 1969 saw the Victorian Railways' first official foray into ISO traffic.
 A design was shared between the Victorian and South Australian Railways and coded FQX, with SAR wagons numbered below 500 and Victorian wagons 501 and above.
-Each wagon had a 63 ft flat and solid deck, designed for fork lifts of up to 6,000 lbs wheel loading.
-Holes were drilled for removable anchor plates for either three 20 ft containers, one 20 ft and one 40 ft container, or two 20 ft containers each fitted with clip-on refrigeration units.
 The wagons were also fitted with provision for baulks and stanchions, if required in general use.
 The loading diagram indicates that when used for loading mounted on baulks, weight permitted was 27.5 tons over each bogie, decreasing to 10 tons in the centre and less on the ends.
 Wagons weighed a little under 20 tons each, had a maximum capacity of 55 tons, and cost around $37,670 each to build.

-By the end of March 1969 four wagons had entered service, with more than a few wagons entering service per month until FQX 625 in July 1970.
-Construction picked up again in July–August 1971 with a further 50 wagons and 150 more from the end of 1972 through October 1973, up to FQX825.
-Another 100 were delivered in the second half of 1975, and the final batch of FQX 926 to 935 were built at the end of 1977.